Audio-WestlakeU/RealMAN/README.md

  - **Quantity and diversity**: We record both speech signals and noise signals across various scenes.
 Compared with existing datasets, our collection offers greater diversity in spatial acoustics (in terms of acoustic scenes, source positions and states, etc) and noise types.
 This enables effective training of speech enhancement and source localization networks.
 - **Annotation**: We provide detailed annotations for direct-path speech, speech transcriptions and source location, which are essential for accurate training and evaluation.
 - **Number of channels**: The number of microphone channels, i.e. 32, is higher than almost all existing datasets, which facilitates the training of variable-array networks.
-- **Relatively low recording cost**：The recording, playback, and camera devices are portable and easily transportable to different scenes.
+- **Relatively low recording cost**: The recording, playback, and camera devices are portable and easily transportable to different scenes.

 <div align=center>
 <img src=images/devices.png width="700"/>